CMSgov/ab2d/website/accessing-claims-data.md

                 <div class="row mb-5">
                     <div class="col-lg-6">
                         <p>
-                            In order to access Medicare Parts A and B claims data, a Part D Plan (PDP) sponsor must first complete the attestation process for each of their participating Part D contracts.
-During this process, a Part D Plan (PDP) sponsor formally reviews and agrees to comply with the
+                            In order to access Medicare Parts A and B claims data, a Prescription Drug Plan (PDP) Sponsor must first complete the attestation process for each of their participating Prescription Drug Plan (PDP) Sponsor contracts.
+During this process, a Prescription Drug Plan (PDP) Sponsor formally reviews and agrees to comply with the <a href="#">Claims Data Usage Protocols</a>.
+These protocols regulate how their organization may or may not use the Medicare claims data provided by the AB2D API, including limitations associated with the reuse and disclosure of the data.
-                            <a href="#">Claims
-                            Data Usage Protocols</a>.
-These protocols regulate how their organization may or may not use the Medicare claims data provided by the AB2D
-                            API, including limitations associated with the reuse and disclosure of the data.
                         </p>
                     </div>
                     <div class="col-lg-6">